Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 • The Bahamas: Sand Dollar- the world’s first CBDC to cover an entire country was launched by the Central Bank of the Bahamas in October 2020.

-• Eastern Caribbean Union: Dominica, St Kitts, Antigua and Barbuda, Grenada, Saint Lucia, Montserrat, Grenadines and St Vincent are amongst the 7 countries of the Eastern Caribbean Union to have developed their own CBDCs.
+• Eastern Caribbean Union: Dominica, St Kitts, Antigua and Barbuda, Grenada, Saint Lucia, Montserrat, Anguilla, Grenadines and St Vincent are amongst the 7 countries of the Eastern Caribbean Union to have developed their own CBDCs.

 Countries where CBDCs are in the Development / Testing / Research stage